andrecaiado/spring-boot-actuator/README.md

 ## Grafana

-The Grafana monitoring system was integrated with the Spring Boot application to visualize the metrics collected by Prometheus.
+Grafana is an open-source monitoring and observability platform that allows users to visualize metrics collected by Prometheus.

 Although Prometheus provides dashboards to visualize the metrics, Grafana is a more powerful tool for this purpose.